Missing hiker found 12 days after disappearing at Zion National Park

 Rangers said Courtier left the park Sunday and is now with family.
 They released a statement thanking everyone involved in the search.

-Full statement: “We are overjoyed that she was found safely today.
+Full statement from family: “We are overjoyed that she was found safely today.
 We would like to thank the rangers and search teams who relentlessly looked for her day and night and never gave up hope.
 We are also so grateful to the countless volunteers who were generous with their time, resources and support.
 This wouldn’t have been possible without the network of people who came together.”

 Details about where she was found inside the park and her condition have not yet been released.